Transitional Ministry Education

 What is the refund policy for the program fee?

-In the event the programs cannot be held in-person for any reason, registrants will becontacted with information about rescheduling and virtual options.
+In the event the program cannot be held in-person for any reason, the program fee will remain the same and registrants will be contacted with information about rescheduling and virtual options.